deodice/portfolio/e-commerce-shipping-analysis/README.md

-e-commerce-shipping-analysis/README.md
+# E-Commerce Shipping Analysis

+## Business Problem
+Late deliveries increase customer dissatisfaction, refund requests, and operational costs.
+In large-scale e-commerce operations, even small increases in delivery delays can have significant downstream impacts on customer retention and profitability.

+This analysis identifies key drivers of shipping delays and provides data-driven insights to improve on-time delivery performance.

+## Impact
+The findings from this analysis can help logistics and operations teams:
+- Optimize shipping mode selection
+- Identify high-risk product categories
+- Improve warehouse-level performance
+- Reduce delivery-related customer complaints and refunds

+---

-# Dataset Overview
+## Dataset Overview

-This project uses the Customer Analytics (E-Commerce Shipping) dataset from Kaggle, which contains transactional, customer, product, and logistics data for individual e-commerce orders.
+This project uses the **Customer Analytics (E-Commerce Shipping)** dataset from Kaggle, which contains transactional, customer, product, and logistics data for individual e-commerce orders.
 The dataset is designed to support analysis of on-time delivery performance, a critical metric for customer satisfaction and operational efficiency in large-scale e-commerce systems.

 Each row represents a single customer order, with features describing customer behavior, shipping configuration, product characteristics, and promotional activity.
 The primary outcome variable indicates whether an order was delivered on time.

 ## Analytical Focus
 The dataset enables: